endrebak/poranges/README.md

 Interval operations for polars.

-Interval operations can be used for any frame where the starts and ends columns representing the intervals are orderable and of the same type.
+Interval operations can be used for any frame where the start and end columns representing the intervals are orderable and of the same type.

+The currently supported binary operations are join, k-closest, and overlap.
+The currently supported unary operations are merge and cluster.

+As this is a work in progress, see the [\_\_init\_\_.py](https://github.com/endrebak/pyoframe/blob/master/pyoframe/__init__.py) for details - the functions are rich in features!

 # Examples